This document details fuzzylime’s obligations and policies as a data processor under the General Data Protection Regulation (GDPR) legislation.

 As your host, and the administrators of our servers, we will carry out all due diligence to ensure your data remains secure.
 We act along with our upstream hosts to apply any new security patches as and when these are required.
 We also work to ensure that all information is encrypted in transmission between your site and your users, and where any sensitive data (such as passwords or bank account information) is held, this will be encrypted.
 We carry out regular security audits of our servers.

 To ensure continuity of service, we take regular backups of sites that we host.
-These backups are held off-site, on an EU-based AWS server.
+These backups are held off-site, on a UK-based AWS server.
 We hold these backups for up to three months.
 This means that, if a user requests that their data be amended or deleted, it may remain in a backup in its original form for this period after you have actioned any change – you may wish to ensure this is detailed in your own data protection policies.

 If you choose to terminate your hosting contract with us, as detailed above, we hold backups of all our sites for up to three months, after which all copies of the data related to your site that we hold will be deleted permanently.
 You have the right to request a copy of all personal data at the end of a contract, and we are able to provide this to you up until the point where your contract expires.